jcu-eresearch/matrix-helpers/development.md

 ## Keywords

 * Conditional Keywords **are not** available in Design files.

+* Keywords **are not** available in CSS/JS files.
+In order to use keywords inside either of these, they would need to be inline CSS in a page, use declarative HTML attributes for JS (eg `data-*`) or use some weird hack involving Page assets, where keywords work.

+* Global keywords (eg `%globals_asset_type%`) may evaluate to a different result depending on where the keyword is called (eg for Site index pages, the same keyword will be different in the Design parse file compared to a nested content page).
+See the following example.

+  Design context:

+      design-landing layout-content type-site site-demo section-demo_home

+  Page content context:

+      design-landing layout-landing type-standard_page site-demo section-demo_home

 * There's a lot of keywords in Matrix.
 By using the `keywords/master.html` as the Parse file for a Design, you can associate this file with any given `Asset` to dump all the various keywords to the page.
 Now, just search through the page to find value you need!

+* Still confused over whether a given keyword exists in Matrix?
+Don't worry, you're not alone.

+  For general metadata-centric asset keywords, look at `generateKeywordReplacements(..)` in `core/include/metadata_manager.inc:2047`, which is the PHP generator of keyword replacements (or PHP code to generate them).
+This covers most general keywords used throughout Matrix.

+  For asset-centric keywords, simply grep through the source code in Matrix for the term ``function getKeywordReplacement``.
+This will yield all potential locations where keywords might be queried.
+See also `replace_global_keywords()` inside `core/include/general.inc:2193` for more details on how globals are constructed and see `_getKeywordReplacement` in `core/include/asset.inc:4173` for the code that builds local keywords.

 ## Security